-CIVIL RIGHTS
+CIVIL RIGHTS - SAME SEX MARRIAGE

-As the debate about marriage between same-sex partners took center stage in public discourse, and legislation regarding the issue was pending before the 124th Legislature (2009), the LWVME Board of Directors undertook a consensus project to assess whether the membership supported or opposed same-sex marriage in Maine.
+As the debate about marriage between same-sex partners took center stage in public discourse, and legislation regarding the issue was pending before the 124th Legislature (2009-2010), the LWVME Board of Directors undertook a study to assess whether the membership supported or opposed same-sex marriage in Maine.
 After months of study and discussion, LWVME concurred with the League of Women Voters of Maryland and publicly announced a position in favor of marriage equality.